awsdocs/amazon-elasticache-docs/doc_source/redis/backups-manual.md

 To create a manual backup of a cluster using the ElastiCache API, use the `CreateSnapshot` ElastiCache API operation with the following parameters:
 + `CacheClusterId`
-  + If the cluster you're backing up has no replica nodes, *CacheClusterId* is the name of the cluster you are backing up, e\.g\., *mycluster*\.
+  + If the cluster you're backing up has no replica nodes, *CacheClusterId* is the name of the cluster you are backing up, for example *mycluster*\.
-  + If the cluster you're backing up has one or more replica nodes, *CacheClusterId* is the name of the node in the cluster you want to use for the backup, e\.g\., *mycluster\-002*\.
+  + If the cluster you're backing up has one or more replica nodes, *CacheClusterId* is the name of the node in the cluster that you want to use for the backup, for example *mycluster\-002*\.

   Only use this parameter when backing up a Redis \(cluster mode disabled\) cluster\.